 Janus' Adaptive Multi-Asset Solutions team arrives at its monthly outlook using option market prices to infer expected tail gains (ETG) and expected tail losses (ETL) for each asset class.
 The ratio of these two (ETG/ETL) provides a signal about the risk-adjusted attractiveness of the asset class.
 We think of that ratio as a "tail-based Sharpe ratio."
-The tables summarize the "tail-based Sharpe ratio" of three broad asset class categories.
+The tables below summarize the "tail-based Sharpe ratio" of three broad asset class categories.

 Beginning in August 2016, the "tail-based Sharpe ratios" have been normalized to 1.00 to allow for easier comparison across the three macroeconomic asset categories.